zackhanni/soundslikesoma/_services/recording-studios.md

 **Are you just another Philly Rap Studio?**

 We have a lot of experience working with Pop, Rock, R&B, Electronic and of course, Hip-Hop music.
 We believe having a broad palate gives us a competitive advantage when experimenting with different effects or mixing techniques.
-We will do our best to make your music stand out among the thousands of daily releases.
+Furthermore, we will do our best to make your music stand out among the thousands of daily releases.
 Our **recording studios** are a cut above the rest.

 - - -

 <img src="/images/services/band-recording-guitars.webp" loading="lazy" title="Recording Guitars" alt="2 Guitar Players Recording" width="7975" height="1300" />